HarshVaragiya/Chat-Application/README.md

 2. Sending hash of message string to later check the data integrity and dislay only verified messages.
 3. Sending Data files or some other data ..
 4. Using standard AES Block Cipher implementations (still 256 Bits though) as used in PyCryptoDome

+# Updates:
+1. Added Message Verification to check message integrity, along with message timestamps.
+2. Also Tried to Solve the problem where Socket Object closes from one end and crashes the other side.
+3. Updated Screenshot.